 So, the basic truth is the ‘white liberals’ created their own armed resistance movements – at the same time as the ANC formed their armed resistance movement (MK), and this White armed insurgency was working in parallel with but separately to MK.

-There is more inconvenient truth to come with regard ARM, and his name is John Harris.
+There is more inconvenient truth to come with regard ARM, and his name is John Harris, now not too many have heard of him – and many should.

 Frederick John Harris (known as John Harris) was born in 1937.
 He was a teacher, a member of the executive committee of the Liberal Party in the Transvaal, as well as a Chairman of the South African Non-Racial Olympic Committee.
 He was also one of the members of the nearly all-white African Resistance Movement (ARM) and the first and only white man to be hanged for a politically inspired offence in the years after the 1960 Sharpeville emergency.